B3Kay/next-buffet-diet-webb-app/README.md

 ./pocketbase serve

-# You might have to run: sudo ./pocketbase serve
+# You might have to run if you use Ubuntu: sudo ./pocketbase serve

 #├─ REST API: http://127.0.0.1:8090/api/
 #└─ Admin UI: http://127.0.0.1:8090/_/
 ```

-### To setup pocketbase on your machine
+### To setup pocketbase database on your machine

 1. Navigate to [https://pocketbase.io/docs](Pocketbase Docs) and follow the instructions to install pocketbase on your machine.
 2. Download the executable
 3. Place executable in project root:
 ![Pocketbase executable root image example](./public/pocketBaseExecutable.png)
-4. Run the executable `sudo ./pocketbase serve` in the root folder.
+4. Run the executable `./pocketbase serve` in the root folder.